Matabeleland North (2) EYE CAMPAIGN

 Eye Clinic patients gather beneath baobab

-In early 2017,our eye team, with members from Seattle, Chicago, New York, Raleigh, Salt Lake City and Knoxville arrived in Victoria Falls to begin a mammoth series of eye clinics and surgery in Northern Matabeleland.
+In phase 2 of the Matabeleland Eye Campaign,our eye team, with members from Seattle, Chicago, New York, Raleigh, Salt Lake City and Knoxville arrived in Victoria Falls to begin a mammoth series of eye clinics and surgery in Northern Matabeleland.
 The team was supplied with over 5000 pairs of donated spectacles and a comprehensive supply of donated eye medication from industry sponsors.
 They began their first week working out of Hwange in the Eastern half of Matabeleland North and travelling daily to clinics held in the most remote north eastern rural areas of Northern Matabeleland.

 Each day, with torrential rain falling from a tropical cyclone, the team forded flooded rivers to reach the clinics…. some located as far North as the Zambezi River.
 Despite the conditions the clinics were still packed with patients some of whom had walked twenty miles to see the eye doctors and receive treatment.

 At the clinics the team was able to assess and triage patients into groups with medical eye disease, those requiring glasses and those with blindness caused by cataracts.
 They were equipped with an instrument called a refractometer that is able to precisely specify the prescription glasses the patients need by bouncing a beam of light off the back of the patient’s eye.
 The refractometer data downloaded into a laptop that then searched the database of the more than 5000 spectacles the team had brought with them and picked the precise spectacles to correct the patient’s vision.
 Patients diagnosed with blindness caused by cataracts were also assessed by the team and scheduled for surgery to cure their blindness in Bulawayo in the following week.

 Himalayan Cataract Surgeons restore sight to 108 blind patients in Bulawayo and Victoria Falls